Cubbal25/slate/source/index.html.md

 Most <code>GET</code>,<code>POST</code>, <code>PUT</code>, and <code>PATCH</code> calls require a JSON request body.

->A basic example in Shell:
+>A basic example in Shell (Make sure you are on the Shell tab to see it):

 ```shell
 curl --location --request GET "https://edgar.halider.io/abs" --header "yourkey"